 Town and Village Greens: Procedure mattersPrint publication

 In Somerford Parish Council v Cheshire East (1) and Richborough Estates (2) , the High Court has quashed the local borough council’s decision not to register land as a new town or village green, on the basis of procedural error.
-Andrew Beck and Erin Keating review the case and explain its practical implications.
+Erin Keating reviews the case and explains its practical implications.

 In January 2013 a proposal was made for the residential development of a triangle of land known as Site Congleton 1.
 The area is enclosed by the A54, Chelford Road to the west and Black Firs Lane to the east.
 Located on the east of Chelford Road and the west of Black Firs Lane, and adjacent to Site Congleton 1, are wide grass verges which are not subject to the development proposal.